Mant08/Mant08/README.md

-- 👋 Hi, I’m @Mant08
+- 👋 Hi, I’m @Mant08, i am a computer hobbyist and i am interested in Programming.
-- 👀 I’m interested in Computer Sicence, Operating Systems and Programming
+- 🌱 I’m having the knowledge, to write in batch, python and html.
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on creating an operating system.
+- 🎟 Also, i am translating software, to El-GR. (ex.
+One of the two translators of the WhynotWin11 Project to EL-GR)
-- 📫 How to reach me ...
+- 📫 Reach me by email, real.computerside@gmail.com

 <!---
 Mant08/Mant08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.